neondatabase/website/content/docs/introduction/autoscaling.md

 enableTableOfContents: true
 ---

-A Beta version of Neon's _Autoscaling_ feature is now available for [Pro plan](/docs/introduction/pro-plan) users.
-The Autoscaling feature dynamically adjusts the amount of compute resources allocated to a Neon compute endpoint in response to the current load, eliminating the need for manual intervention.
+Neon's _Autoscaling_ feature, available for [Pro plan](/docs/introduction/pro-plan) users, dynamically adjusts the amount of compute resources allocated to a Neon compute endpoint in response to the current load, eliminating the need for manual intervention.

 ## Autoscaling benefits